Child Death

 National Institute for Health & Care Ex…

-Concerns summary Outdated IV fluid guidelines for children in shock posed a risk of fluid overload, and there was no clear guidance on balancing antibiotic use for sepsis against the risk of HUS in bacterial gastroenteritis.
+Concerns summary (AI summary) Outdated IV fluid guidelines for children in shock posed a risk of fluid overload, and there was no clear guidance on balancing antibiotic use for sepsis against the risk of HUS in bacterial gastroenteritis.

 Luke Wilden